UKCloud/documentation/articles/cloud-storage/cs-how-use-file-browsers.md

 This section takes you through installing and configuring browser access that enables users to browse the contents of Cloud Storage using a web browser.

-An HTML5 application, created by EMC, that you can install in one of your Atmos buckets to generate a URL that enables you to share the application with users who require access to cloud storage.
+EMC provides an HTML5 application that you can install in your Atmos bucket to generate a URL that enables you to share the bucket with other users who require access to cloud storage.

    > [!NOTE]
    > If you have multiple buckets under the same endpoint, you can provide access to them all from a single URL.
 However, if you have multiple buckets hosted in both Cloud Storage regions, you'll need to install the application in both regions and access is via a different URL for each region.